-Kline & Specter, P.C., a Philadelphia firm with some 30 lawyers, several of whom are also doctors, has successfully litigated lap belt lawsuits.
-If you or someone you know suffered a severe injury or death as the result of a lap belt injury, you may want to contact a seat belt attorney for a free evaluation of your case.
+Kline & Specter, PC, a Philadelphia firm with more than 40 lawyers, five of whom are also doctors, has successfully litigated lap belt lawsuits as well as other lawsuits involving defective automobiles and defective auto parts.
+If you or someone you know suffered a severe injury or death as the result of a lap belt injury, you may want to contact a defective seat belt attorney for a free evaluation of your case.

 In one case, the firm negotiated a settlement with General Motors for a young man who was left paralyzed from the waist down after he was injured by a lap belt in a head-on collision.
 Two other passengers in the Chevrolet Cavalier, including one also in the rear seat who was not wearing a seat belt, were not seriously hurt.
 (See The Miller Case.)

-In 2006, Shanin Specter tried a lap belt case against another major American automaker for a 10 year-old girl rendered a quadriplegic in a head-on collision.
-This case resulted in a favorable settlement.
+In 2006, Shanin Specter tried a lap belt case against another major for a 10 year-old girl rendered a quadriplegic in a head-on collision.
+This case resulted in a $30 million settlement.

 Lap belts were long thought to be hazardous, but the first highly publicized definitive proof came in a 1986 report by the National Transportation Safety Board, an independent federal agency that had initially sought to investigate the effectiveness of seat belts in general but soon focused it’s attention on lap belts.